 Over Wednesday and Thursday politically motivated Mexican stencil-based Street Artists Lapiztola Stencil made their second visit to London this year and with the help of artist US born, but London based artist Liseth Amaya laid out a stunning and thought-provoking work in Shoreditch.
-The work, which is in Great Eastern Street, Shoreditch, was placed up with support from Global Street Art as part of their ongoing Walls Project.
+The work is in Great Eastern Street, Shoreditch.

 The Revolutionary art movement in Mexico began in the early 20th century when muralists such as Orozco, Siqueiros and Rivera began to make the streets their own and created a platform for publicly accessible visual dialogue for the Mexican people.
 In 2006, teachers’ strikes in Oaxaca were violently suppressed by the state.
 This sparked a cultural reawakening in the city, which brought together many artists, of whom many formed collectives, such as Lapiztola Stencil.
 Street art became a form of political protest, highlighting a range of issues which Mexican society faces, including environmental degradation, police brutality, political repression and threats to indigenous people’s rights.